 Shin Splints (Medial Tibial Stress Syndrome)

 This bone condition is characterized by painful swelling, usually along the front of the lower leg.
 Shin splints are common among runners and other athletes and can be a sign of deeper issues.
+Learn more about shin splints causes and treatment and how Resurgens can help you get moving again.

 What You Need To Know About Shin Splints